-One of the most important items, to all renters is finding a quiet apartment.
-Finding a quiet apartment is easy if you understand the internal and external factors that create noise and those design features which can control noise.
+One of the most important items, to all renters, is finding a quiet apartment.
+Finding a quiet apartment is easy if you first identify the internal and external factors that can create noise and then the design features in an apartment which can control it.
 No apartment is ever completely noise-free but checking off these items will greatly improve your chances of finding a quiet apartment.

 External noise factors are exactly what they sound like.
 What obvious sources (external to the building) could be creating noise.
 You will need to visually look at all sides of the building to check for the possibility of any physical noise, including:

 - Outside construction